amadeus4dev/amadeus-python/.github/CONTRIBUTING.md

 [TBD]

-## How to contribute to the Amadeus Ruby Gem
+## How to contribute to the Amadeus Python SDK

 #### **Did you find a bug?**